Tinkerforge/flash-test/README.rst

 Flash and Test
 --------------

-Version 2 of flash and test tool (currently in early alpha).
+Version 2 of flash and test tool.

 This tool is for internal flashing and testing purposes.